 =B5&" "&C5&" "&D5

-- As a consequence, we will see data from Cell B5, C5, and D5 are merged in Cell E5.
-Now, we will use the Fill Handle (+) tool to copy the formula to the rest of the cells so that we can merge data from other cells too.
+- As a consequence, I will see data from Cell B5, C5, and D5 are merged in Cell E5.
+Now, I’ll use the Fill Handle (+) tool to copy the formula to the rest of the cells so that we can merge data from other cells too.

-- Finally, we will get the below output and the good part is we did not lose any data during the merging process.
+- Finally, I will get the below output and the good part is we did not lose any data during the merging process.

 4. Insert CONCAT Function to Join Multiple Cells in Excel

 In this method, I will use the CONCAT function to join several cells without losing data.
-We will apply the function to the similar dataset that was used in the previous method.
+I will apply the function to the similar dataset that was used in the previous method.

 - Type the below formula in Cell E5 and hit Enter.